Welcome to Echoland, Hakuba’s Wine & Dine District

 What is Echoland and Where is it?

 Echoland is one of Hakuba’s most vibrant areas.
-It sits between Hakuba 47 and Happo-One Resorts and has the largest concentration of restaurants and bars.
+It sits between Hakuba 47 and Happo-One Resorts and has the area’s largest concentration of restaurants and bars.
 Echoland is actually one 500 meter long main street with roads branching off on each side, as highlighted in grey portion of the map above.
-The two nearest ski resorts are Happo-One Resort, a 3 min drive and Hakuba 47/Goryu, a 5 min drive.
+The two nearest ski resorts are Happo-One Resort, a 3 min drive and Hakuba 47/Goryu & Iwakate Resorts, a 5 min drive.
+The surrounding area is called Misorano.
+Echoland and Misorano have seen the most new developments of new properties and restaurants in all of Hakuba the past 5 years.

 The Hakuba White Fox Co is focused on developing luxury ski chalet accommodation in Echoland and surrounding areas.
 Our ski holiday chalets are marked by green stars on the map above.
 They are located in the heart of Echoland, steps away from many restaurants and bars including wine and whiskey bars, ramen restaurants, and brunch spots.
 We’ve highlighted the bars and restaurants we frequent, and also the bus stops above.